 In order for no-till practices to be successful in soybean fields, Lee notes a successful weed-management plan must be in place.
 Crop rotation as well as a residual herbicide should be applied.

 The soy checkoff sponsors the “Focus on Soybean” webcasts through a partnership with the Plant Management Network.
-All U.S. soybean farmers have access to this full presentation for free until April 14, while a shorter executive-summary version of the presentation is always available.
+U.S. soybean farmers can watch executive-summary versions of these presentations for free at any time.